Income

 Can I Retire on 2 Million Dollars?

-Even without substantial Social Security income, you can retire with 2 million dollars and be fairly comfortable.
+Even without substantial Social Security income, you can retire with $2 million dollars and be fairly comfortable.
 But if you’re planning to retire well before Social Security eligibility kicks in, the answer to, “Is 2 million enough to retire?” becomes a little less optimistic.
-It can be done, but you might need to weigh your spending plans against your desire to leave the workforce.
-Learn more.
+It can be done, but you might need to weigh your spending plans against your desire to leave the workforce—and consider rising inflation.

 Published April 21st, 2022